Adema: 2004–2005: Planets with Luke Caraccioli

 The remaining three Adema members regrouped to write new music and auditioned for a new lead singer.
 After Kohls heard a demo from Rewind Yesterday, another Bakersfield band, he was impressed by the group's lead singer, Luke Caraccioli.
 Adema asked Caraccioli to front the band.
 Luke Caraccioli accepted a few months later in January 2005.

 Adema signed to metal label Earache Records in Spring 2004 when its manager, Al Dawson, heard them at a show.
 Under their new label, the band gained more control over their direction than they had when signed with Arista.
 Adema lauded Earache for allowing "bands to express themselves creatively."

 On April 5, 2005, the band would deliver their next album, Planets produced by Nick Forcillo.
 They released the album's first single, "Tornado," back on February 18, 2005.

 Planets, as an album, was musically, a significant break from Adema's two earlier albums; it was much closer to rock than Adema's nu metal history.
 In comparison to the previous albums, which featured heavy usages of programming and synthesizers, Planets features stronger piano melodies and guitar-drive harmonics.
 Kohls said that the band relied on influences from classic rock and that the band proved that they were "so much more than" a nu metal band.
 The writing for the album was shared between the four members with Fluckey recording all of the guitar portions of the album.

-As a former marine, Caraccioli played his first show with Adema in the Persian Gulf in April 2005.
+Luke Caraccioli played his first show with Adema in the Persian Gulf in April 2005.
 They performed for American troops stationed in Iraq and Kuwait for the Armed Forces Entertainment.
 Though the Iraq War was still raging, the band stressed that the tour was apolitical.
 Adema then promoted the release by touring with Brides of Destruction, a band that Kohls had briefly been involved in.
 Though proud of their identity change, the band noted that they had a mixture of fans from both the "old" and "new" Adema at live shows.

 In September of that year, the band released a second single from the album, "Planets."
 The music video for the single was featured in the film, Cry Wolf.

-In October 2005, after only 10 months, Luke Caraccioli left the band, citing personal reasons.
+In October 2005, after only 10 months, Luke Caraccioli, having difficulties adjusting to being away from home, left the band, citing personal reasons.
 Following his departure, the band got in touch with Mark Chavez and according to the band, both parties were back on good terms.
 Both parties even had talks about Chavez singing for Adema again and even wrote some new songs together, nothing transpired from these events until August 2009.